Overview of the course

 If you require further details, please see the course pages above or contact the course coordinator.

-Please do remember that university regulations will only allow for a maximum two year gap between completing the PGCE and starting the MEd.
+Please be aware that students can take a maximum of a 3 year gap between completion of the PGCE and starting the MEd.